 Some of the galaxies/halos in the Caterpillar suite of simulations.
 We identify and investigate the ultra-faint dwarfs in each of these halos.
 Image from Griffen et al (2016).

-For this project, I’m working with Professor Anna Frebel and Kaley Brauer at the MIT Kavli Institute for Astrophysics and Space Research.
-This project is under MIT’s Undergraduate Research Opportunities Program (UROP).
+See poster above for more information.
+For this project, I worked with Professor Anna Frebel and Kaley Brauer at the MIT Kavli Institute for Astrophysics and Space Research (MKI).
+I presented this work to MKI scientists and students at the end of Summer 2020.

 (Clockwise) Red elliptical, blue spiral, red spiral, blue elliptical.
 Image from Galaxy Zoo.